TheMannu/Kubernetes/Kubernetes-Basics.md

 ### **Kubernetes = Orchestration:**
 Kubernetes is a container orchestration platform that automates container management tasks such as deployment, scaling, networking, and monitoring.
 It is a leading orchestration tool for containerized applications.

+### **Containers:**
+Containers encapsulate an application and its dependencies into a lightweight, portable unit.
+Containers run consistently across different environments, from development to production, by abstracting the underlying operating system.